gapoorva/thetatauwebsite16/README.md

 By: [Apoorva Gupta](mailto:gapoorva@umich.edu)

 Thanks for offering to help develop and maintain the website!
 To start developing, you're going to need some setup.
-These instructions are going to assume almost no experience with Github and Software Development.
+These instructions are going to assume almost no experience with Github and software fevelopment.
 As a result, it might get wordy, but it's important for future webchairs to know it.
 Feel free to skip over the parts you already know, and add more information to improve these instructions.

 It's gonna be tough to do web development if you don't know how to code for Web environments.
 As a result, you probably want to learn the basics of HTML5, CSS3, and JS.
 Our code also uses PHP and MySQL which are good to know too.

+For those of you who were just like "PHP??
+Why did you use that?!?", sorry I didn't use the most up and coming web framework you wanted.
+PHP is good for a couple of reasons - it's really good for server-side rendering of html.
+PHP is cheap to learn, easy enough to write, and powerful enough for our usecases.
+Also PHP isn't going away anytime soon, there are __so__ many companies and sites that still depend on it.
+It's a mature ecosystem, and there's a garuntee that it'll be suported for a long time.

+Finally, the website has been designed in a way that it's easy to pull out pieces of functionality and write them wherever and however you choose.
+More on architecture below, but the simply answer is that PHP is "good enough", and good option for beginners to web development.
+(Remember that you personally are not going to maintain this thing forever...)

-As we choose to add more functions, we may use yet other technologies which are also good to get a background in. [www.w3schools](http://www.w3schools.com) has some great tutorials for some of the most popular languages, and is where I started learning things.
+Speaking of extensibile architecture, as we choose to add more functions, we may use yet other technologies which are also good to get a background in. [www.w3schools](http://www.w3schools.com) has some great tutorials for some of the most popular languages, and is where I started learning things.

 Once you have an idea of how to code, (or while you're learning) do the following to get yourself set up:

-### Getting Access:
+### Getting Access(es):

 0. I'm writing this assuming you have a Linux/Unix setup (Like OS X), since that's what I use.
 If you're a serious developer you'd use the same (lol jkjk).
-Windows 10 is supposed to have a Bash terminal pretty soon which would be pretty hype, but you could also use something like Cygwin, a disk partion with Linux, or a VM that runs Linux.
-Long story short, if you're using Windows you could run into some problems.
-If you refuse to adopt any of these options, you might be on your own.
-Defintely type up what you do for future reference.
+Windows 10 is supposed to have a Bash terminal pretty soon which would be nice, but you could also use something like Cygwin, a disk partion with Linux, or a VM that runs Linux.
+Long story short, if you insist on developing purely in Windows, you could run into some problems.
+If you refuse to adopt any of these options, you might be on your own to solve them.
+However defintely type up what you do for future reference, cause people would benefit.

 1. Get added to the Web Slack by the Vice Regent (or just join?).
 The team will use the Slack to communicate important information to each other all in one place plus [insert Slack advertising pitch here].
 The best part is the github integration which lets us all know whenever anyone does stuff with the repo.

 2. Learn about Git.
 There are a bunch of places to do this.
 You can choose to use the CLI (terminal) version or a GUI.
 Briefly, Git is a version-control tool that lets you use "repositories" (repos), to save projects in a central place.
 Then, you can clone (recreate) those projects on your local machine and make edits.
 Once you're at a point where you've accomplished a piece of work you want to save, you can "commit" and "push", which will persist your local changes to the central "master" copy.
-Git allows multiple people to work on a Software project in a controlled way.
-Read a LOT more at www.github.com.
+Git allows multiple people to work on a Software project in a controlled way.` GIT_TUTORIAL.md` in this repo has a quick tutorial that should get you up to speed with things.
+Be sure to still read a LOT more at www.github.com.

 3. Get added as a contributor to this repo.
-The repo is public, which means anyone can find it and clone it, but you need to be contributer to actually push and merge request to the repo.
+The repo is public, which means anyone can find it and clone it (make copies), but you need to be contributer to actually push and merge request to the repo (make updates).
 Any current contributor should be able to add you, or ask Apoorva. (gapoorva@umich.edu)

 4. Gain access to the server.
+  * This is not required to get developing locally, but it would be nice to have access to the server so that you can make quick hotfixes and pull them onto the server.
-  a.
-We are (currently) hosting at Siteground.
+  * We are (currently) hosting at Siteground.
 "Hosting" means the service that physically stores a copy of your code.
 When people try to go to your website, the hosting service sends back this copy to the client browser.
-Talk to current webchairs about where the Siteground credentials are.
+Talk to current webchairs about where/what the Siteground credentials are.
-  b.
-Siteground uses ssh keys. `ssh` stands for "Secure Shell", and allows you to access other remote computers from your terminal - ssh keys use crypto to authenticate you.
+  * Siteground uses ssh keys. `ssh` stands for "Secure Shell", and allows you to access other remote computers from your terminal - ssh keys use crypto to authenticate you.
 To generate your ssh keys, open up a terminal and type
   ```
   $ ssh-keygen -t rsa -C "yourname@umich.edu"
   ```
-  c.
-This will generate your ssh keys under the `~/.ssh/` folder.
-You should be able to verify that `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
+  * This will generate your ssh keys under the `~/.ssh/` folder.
+You should be able to verify that `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` now exist.
 Although not required, you can also set up an ssh profile for Siteground.
 This just makes it super easy to run ssh and saves the options you run ssh with.
-Do this by creating a file called `config` under your `~/.ssh/` directory.
+Do this by creating the file `~/.ssh/config`.
 Then add the following to the file:
   ```
   Host tht
       HostName thetatauthetagamma.com
       Port 18765
       User thetatau
   ```
   This will add the name "tht" as profile.
 You can also add more profiles for other hosts you connect to frequently, like the CAEN servers.
+Now, to ssh into the server, all you need to do is type `ssh tht` :)

-  d.
-Next, you need to add the public key of the ssh key pair you generated to our Siteground account.
+  * Next, you need to add the public key of the ssh key pair you generated to our Siteground account.
 To learn more about why, read about [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Once you login to Siteground, go to `My Accounts` > `Go to cPanel` > `Advanced` > `SSH/Shell Access`.
-Under __Upload SSH Key__, paste the contents of your key at `~/.ssh/id_rsa.pub` (p.s. you can get a quick output of the by doing `cat ~/.ssh/id_rsa.pub`).
+Under __Upload SSH Key__, paste the contents of your key at `~/.ssh/id_rsa.pub` (p.s. you can get a quick output of the by doing `cat ~/.ssh/id_rsa.pub`.
+If you have a mac, you can do `cat ~/.ssh/id_rsa.pub | pbcopy`, which puts the key on your clipboard automatically).
 Leave the I.P address blank.
 Then hit upload.

   e.
 To verify everything worked, you can run this command in the terminal:
   ```